Living With Anxiety? Anxiety Cognitive Behavioral Therapy Could Help

 The good news is that anxiety disorders are very treatable, either through in-person treatment or online therapy sessions.
 There are many kinds of therapy and alternative treatments that are helpful to people that are experiencing symptoms due to anxiety.

-What are the options for treatment?
+What are the treatment options for anxiety?
+Working with a therapist, mindfulness, and more

-Along with regular in-person therapy options and psychological treatment that you can receive from a mental health provider, there are also alternative forms of treatment that some people find helpful.
+Along with regular in-person counseling options and psychological treatment that you can receive from a mental health provider, there are also alternative forms of treatment that some people find helpful.
 Self-care is a big part of alternative treatment.
 It's important to make sure that you are getting enough sleep, eating the right foods, and taking care of your physical self to help reduce the negative physical sensations that can accompany prolonged exposure to anxiety.
 Simple changes in your daily routine can make a difference when it comes to your anxiety levels.

 Some people also use techniques such as yoga, journaling, acupuncture, art therapy, aromatherapy, deep breathing, mindfulness-based stress reduction, and other applied relaxation skills to treat anxiety, and these may work as both short-term and long-term tools for anxiety.
 However, in this article, we will focus on a traditional form of therapy that is very effective in treating anxiety disorders.

-Researchers concluded that CBT therapy was associated with improved long-term outcomes for patients with generalized anxiety disorder, social anxiety disorder, and chronic posttraumatic stress disorder.
+Researchers concluded that CBT was associated with improved long-term outcomes for patients with generalized anxiety disorder, social anxiety disorder, and chronic posttraumatic stress disorder.

 Getty/Vadym Pastuk

-What is cognitive behavioral therapy for?
+What is cognitive behavioral therapy (CBT) for?

-Evidence has shown that cognitive therapy is useful for treating symptoms of anxiety disorders.
+Evidence has shown that CBT is useful for treating symptoms of anxiety disorders.
 A systemic review of more than one randomized placebo-controlled trial published in J Clin.
 Psychiatry looked at the efficacy of cognitive therapy for adults.
 It showed that both cognitive therapy and exposure therapy were useful as social anxiety disorder, generalized anxiety disorder, and PTSD treatments.
 The meta-analysis found that CBT was an effective treatment for anxiety for a wide range of anxiety disorders.

 An additional trial published in the J. Anxiety Disord., found that CBT is effective for treating military-related PTSD symptoms and co-morbid conditions.

 CBT treatments work to help patients change and control their thought process.
-Because those who are experiencing anxiety tend to have negative thought patterns, cognitive distortions, or racing thoughts that trigger anxiety, the theory behind cognitive therapy is that if the person can learn how to control and change their unhelpful thoughts (through a process known as cognitive restructuring), they will be able to control their anxiety.
+Because those who are experiencing anxiety tend to have negative thought patterns, cognitive distortions, or racing thoughts that trigger anxiety, the theory behind CBT is that if the person can learn how to control and change their unhelpful thoughts (through a process known as cognitive restructuring), they will be able to control their anxiety.

-Therapists focus on teaching patients CBT skills that will help them cope with their anxiety to learn how to overcome them.
-Most of the therapy is not going to be focused on talking about the past or where the fears and anxiety are coming from.
+Providers focus on teaching patients CBT skills that will help them cope with their anxiety to learn how to overcome them.
+Most of therapy is not going to be focused on talking about the past or where the fears and anxiety are coming from.
 Instead, it's going to be focused on learning skills that the person can begin to use going forward to improve their situation.

 How does CBT work?

-1. Identifying problems
+1. Identifying problems with a therapist

-The first step in cognitive therapy is for your therapist to help you identify what areas you are struggling with in life.
+The first step in CBT is for your therapist to help you identify what areas you are struggling with in life.
 It may be a very specific situation or feared stimuli that you are aware of, like a recent divorce, that is causing you to feel anxious, or it could be that you have dealt with the symptoms as long as you can remember.
 Compulsive behaviors, obsessive and intrusive thoughts, avoidance behaviors, or social withdrawal are all common examples of anxiety symptoms.

 1. Analyzing negative thought patterns